holoviz-topics/examples/doc/contributing.md

 ### 8. Add a thumbnail

-Create a nice but lightweight PNG thumbnail of less than 1MB with an aspect ratio between 0.9 and 1.5.
+Create a nice but lightweight PNG thumbnail (maximum size of 1MB) with an aspect ratio between 0.9 and 1.5.
 Name it as your project if you have only one notebook or as `index.png` if you have multiple notebooks, and save it in the `thumbnails` subfolder of your project.